 Generally speaking, graduate students should arrive with enough money to cover all living expenses for the first two or three months - even if receiving a departmental stipend.
 Start-up living costs may include, but are not limited to, rent and security deposit (usually one or two months of rent), furniture, bedding and kitchen supplies, groceries and toiletries, rent insurance, school supplies, computer and textbooks, etc. These items will easily cost several thousand U.S. dollars.
 Students should plan to pay for these start up expenses from personal resources without support from the university.

 Enrollment Services Forms & Documents

-All Enrollment Services forms for various policies and procedures (Leave of Absence, Withdrawal, Change of Name, Transcript Request, etc.) are located within one convenient location.
+All Enrollment Services forms for various policies and procedures (Leave of Absence, Withdrawal, Change of Name, Course Add Request, etc.) are located within one convenient location.
 If you can't find a form or document that you're looking for, contact The HUB.

 International graduate students may visit the Office of International Education for specific information regarding enrollment, finances and more.